wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 !!! question "View the Grafana dashboard"
     Check the Grafana dashboard and find the error reported after uploading the file.

-Navigate the directory structure until you are in the folder 'wis2box-incoming/mwi/mwi_wmo_demo/data/core/weather/surface-based-observations/synop':
+Navigate the directory structure until you are in the folder 'wis2box-incoming/mwi/mwi_wmo_demo/data/core/weather/surface-based-observations/synop'

-Upload the file 'WIGOS_0-454-2-AWSBILIRA_2023-06-01T1055.csv' it to 'wis2box-incoming/mwi/mwi_wmo_demo/data/core/weather/surface-based-observations/synop'
+Upload the file 'WIGOS_0-454-2-AWSBILIRA_2023-06-01T1055.csv' to 'wis2box-incoming/mwi/mwi_wmo_demo/data/core/weather/surface-based-observations/synop'

 !!! question "View the Grafana dashboard"
     Check the Grafana dashboard; can you confirm the wis2box workflow was initiated after you uploaded your data?
 In case you see any errors, try to use the information provided in the dashboard to resolve the errors.